 In 1960 the Whiteface Mountain Authority was renamed the Adirondack Mountain Authority.
 In 1968 the Adirondack Mountain Authority ceased to exist and the New York State Department of Environmental Conservation was given the responsibility to continue development, maintenance and operation of the ski areas.
 Following the 1980 Winter Olympics in Lake Placid, the Olympic Regional Development Authority (ORDA) was created in 1982 and assumed the responsibility to continue development, maintenance and operation of Whiteface and the other remaining Olympic venues.
 A DEC/ORDA MOU in 1984 transferred Gore Mountain to ORDA's Management.
-Belleayre Mountain transitioned from New York State Department of Environmental Conservation to ORDA management in November, 2012.
+Although ORDA has day to day management authority over Gore and Whiteface, DEC retains ultimate jurisdiction over both facilities.